XuhanLiu/lemp/README.md

 ============
 lemp.py

     -i <input_file>  : dataset file containing protein sequences as FASTA file format.
-    -o <output_dir> : a directory containing the results of prediction of each sample.
+    -o <output_file> : a directory containing the results of prediction of each sample.

     -v               : version information of this software.

     -h               : Help information, print USAGE and ARGUMENTS messages.

 Note: Please designate each protein sequence in FASTA file with distinct name!

 model.py

-    -t <training_set>      : the file path of training set, which must have the same format as "dataset/chen_train.txt".
+    -t <training_set>    : the file of training set, which must have the same format as "dataset/chen_train.txt".
-    -i <independent_set>   : the file path of independent set, which must have the same format as "dataset/chen_test.txt".
+    -i <independent_set> : the file of independent set, which must have the same format as "dataset/chen_test.txt".
     -d                   : rebuilt the LSTM-based deep learning model simultaneously (very time-consuming).
     -n <int>             : the number of CPU to train the model.
     -e <int>             : the number of trees in random forest classifier.

+    -v                   : Version information of this software.

+    -h                   : Help information, print USAGE and ARGUMENTS messages.

 Note: Because maximum of file size in Github is 25M, our random forest model only contain 100 trees, if you want get more precise results, please run